RobTillaart/GY521/README.md

 - **bool isConnected()** returns true if device can be found on I2C bus.
 - **void reset()** set all internal values to 0 and throttle time to 10 ms.
 - **bool wakeUp()** idem.

+### Calibrate

+- **void calibrate(uint16_t times)** This function overwrites the values of axe aye aze gxe gye gze.
+To get quality error numbers, the GY521 sensor should not move during calibration.
+The parameter times determines the number of measurements made.
+Typical values are 100 or more.
+Please note this is a time consuming function.

 ### Throttle